 With 14 billion mobile devices used worldwide and with more than 4.4 million apps available on both the Appstore as well as Google Play, app development has become a profitable business.

-Native development refers to building an app specifically for a particular operating system.
+Native development refers to building an app specifically for a particular operating system, such as Android or iOS.
 Apps built with native programming languages and tools are specific to a single platform.

-Native applications are known for their great user experience due to their better performance and enhanced visuals that are tailored to the platform UX.
-However, what puts businesses off using native development is the high costs.
+Native applications are known for their great user experience due to their better performance and enhanced visuals that are tailored to the platform's UX.

 The code behind any kind of computer software is collectively known as a codebase and when you build natively, you're creating a single codebase for a single platform.
 Say iOS.
 Now, when you want to create an app for Android too, you can't use the original code because it was created with just iOS in mind so, you have to start a second one built natively for Android.